 Valuations for assets and liabilities that are derived from other valuation methodologies, such as option pricing models, discounted cash flow models and similar techniques, and not based on market exchange, dealer, or broker-traded transactions.
 Level 3 valuations incorporate certain assumptions and projections in determining the fair value assigned to such assets or liabilities.

-Certain of the related party notes payable and notes payable contain embedded liquidation premiums with conversion rights that represent embedded derivatives whose value is directly related to the fair value of the Common Stock.
-As the value of the Common Stock increases, the value of these related party notes payable and notes payable increases, and as the value of Common Stock decreases, the value of these related party notes payable and notes payable and notes payable decrease.
+Certain of the related party notes payable and notes payable contain embedded liquidation premiums with conversion rights that represent embedded derivatives whose value is directly related to the fair value of the Company's common stock.
+As the value of Company's common stock increases, the value of these related party notes payable and notes payable increases, and as the value of Company's common stock decreases, the value of these related party notes payable and notes payable and notes payable decrease.